repinek/fallguys-frida-modmenu/README.md

 **A:** Ensure you granted the "Display over other apps" permission.
 The game should ask for it on the first launch.
 If not, grant it manually.

 **Q:** Is Android 16 supported?
-**A:** No. This project uses Frida 16.7.19, whick is not support 16 Android
+**A:** No. This project uses Frida 16.7.19, which is not support 16 Android

 **Q:** Why frida 16.7.19 is used instead 17.1.4 with Android 16 support?
 **A:** Since frida-java-menu builded on 16.7.19, It can't be loaded on 17+.
-Current thread is not attached to the Java VM; please move this code inside a Java.perform() callback
+Probably issue: `Current thread is not attached to the Java VM; please move this code inside a Java.perform() callback`
 *Note: Frida 17 works in listen mode, but not in the script, because java is not loaded (?)*

 **Q:** Are emulators supported?
-**A:** No. Emulators are not supported because they cannot handle the Java required for the menu.
+**A:** No. Emulators are not supported because they cannot handle the `frida-java-bridge` required for the menu.

 ### ⚠️ Stability Issues
 This mod relies on `frida-java-bridge`, which is **very unstable**.
 This results in random crashes and inconsistent behavior.